 RFT: Stands for "Rounds for time" — this means that you have to go hell-for-leather to achieve the quickest time possible while maintaining good form.
 RFT workouts are particularly useful for measuring yourself against previous times and thereby testing your strength and your fitness.

-The beautiful thing about CrossFit WODs is that they center around 8 bits of equipment.
+The beautiful thing about CrossFit WODs is that they centre around 8 bits of equipment.
 For example, if you buy the following bits of kit, you'll be sorted for a very long time to come:

 1. Pull-up bar

 2. Weighted vest (10kg for men & 7kg for women)